sintc0nery/SpotiTunes/README.md

 [INFO] Fetching data...
 Enter the URL you were redirected to:
 ```
-- Now, your PC will be correctly authenticated for querying Spotify data correctly.
+- Now, your environment will be correctly authenticated for querying Spotify data.

 ## Deemix ARL

-The first time you use SpotiTunes, if you want to download songs deemix will ask you for the ARL cookie of your Deezer Account.
+The first time you use SpotiTunes, if you want to download songs Deemix will ask you for the ARL cookie of your Deezer account.
-You just need to copy it on the SpotiTunes CLI when you were asked.
+You just need to copy it on the SpotiTunes CLI when prompted.